2023 Solar Incentives Guide for Decatur, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering factors in once your solar system is up and running.
-If you have in place a net metering agreement with your Decatur utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other areas you might make back a percentage of the value.
+• Net Metering: Net metering is an incentive you can get once your solar system is up and running.
+If you have a net metering agreement with your Decatur utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in others you may get refunded a percentage of the value.

 Best Solar Financing